September 1st, Year of our Fair Lord 10, Central City, Capital Mansion

 September 11th, 2031, St. Baldur’s North Central City Hospital

 In a hospital room, the television turned on, after a tired hand fumbled for its remote.
 It was never loud enough.
 Closed caption bands of white on black text, the incessant clucking of television news anchors and speech makers, blocked out half the useful information.

 Armies in rank marched into the capital, across an oblong green.
 The date was… she calculated because of that intrusive text… two weeks later.

 A man in the military browns of Eastasia ceremoniously pointed a gun at a man in Westfall blues, who knelt, his hands behind his head, and waited.

 The gun was ceremoniously retracted.
 A hand was offered.
 The man in blue stood.
 Right hands were shaken, salutes given.
-Polite applause from an armed force acknowledged that a man had made the right choice and not died.
+Polite applause from an armed force acknowledged that a man had made the right choice and so had not died.

 A peaceful transfer of power.
 In theory.

 “What’s happening?” asked the other patient in the room, the one with long black hair.

 “It’s Wheeler, Tori.
 Gao’s given him back the country.”